NecroSama8/EconMF/README.md

-# EconMF [Under development] [No release yet]
+# EconMF [First Release]
-The largest and most complex economic system created using the Mineflow v3.3.0 for PMMP 5.
+A complex economic system created using the Mineflow v3.3.0 for PMMP 5.

 **Note: If you want to edit the configurations, I recommend you first see the [econfig.yml](https://github.com/NecroSama8/EconMF/blob/main/econfig.yml) example left in the repository**

 # Features
-- Easy to use either by commands or forms.
+- Easy to use either by commands.
 - Configuration file that stores the data.
 - Completely custom configuration.
-- Interactive bank.
+- Interactive bank (not added).
 - Same features of the Bedrock Economy or the defunct EconomyAPI.
 - Versatility for Mineflow developers.